vivekkushwahaofficial/Vivekkushwahaofficial/README.md

 ---

 ## 🚀 About Me
-- 💼 Currently an **Intern at Infosys Springboard**, building a project in the Java tech stack
+- 💼 Completed a Java Full Stack Internship at Infosys Springboard, building a project in the Java tech stack
 - 💻 Passionate about building scalable full-stack applications using **Java, Spring Boot, and React**
 - 🌱 Currently mastering Spring Boot, System Design & Backend Architecture
 - 🛠️ Experienced in REST APIs, Docker containerization, and cloud deployment (Render)